- Step 1 : Preliminary Investigation

-If the client is found to be ready, a cost quotation is done and if this is acceptable to the client, the client completes the formal application form (CER/FORM 1)
+If the client is found to be ready, a cost quotation is done, based on the information given in the APPLICATION FORM and send to the client and if this is acceptable to the client, the client pays the application fees and the HOD-CB sends the client a commitment letter to undertake the certification services.

-Certification audits are done in two stages; stage one and two.
+Certification audits are done in two stages; i.e. stage one and two.

 This stage one audit is done to: